 Trigeminal schwannomas are uncommon slow-growing encapsulated tumors composed of schwann cells.
-They are the second most common intracranial schwannoma, far less common than acoustic schwannoma, and has a predominantly benign growth.
+They are the second most common intracranial schwannoma, far less common than vestibular schwannoma, and has a predominantly benign growth.

 Patients usually present in middle age, typically the 3rd to 4th decades.
-They make up a third of tumors of Meckel's cave, while accounting for less than 0.2% of all intracranial tumors.
-Although intracranial schwannomas are common, making up approximately 8% of all intracranial tumors, the vast majority, around 90%, are acoustic schwannomas.
+They make up a third of tumors of Meckel's cave while accounting for less than 0.2% of all intracranial tumors.
+They are the most common intrinsic trigeminal neoplasm 6.
+Although intracranial schwannomas are common, making up approximately 8% of all intracranial tumors, the vast majority, around 90%, are vestibular schwannomas.

 As with other schwannomas there is an association with neurofibromatosis type 2.